 I believe that working with me will benefit you in more ways than one.
-The first three travel nurse contracts I ever signed I was the lowest-paid travel nurse on the unit.
+The first three travel nurse contracts that I ever signed, I realized that I was the lowest-paid travel nurse on the unit.
 I did not realize that I should be negotiating for my pay.
 In total, I lost out on more than $10,000.
 (Still hurts to think about).
 I will give you my honest insight into each contract sent your way.
 Are there any bizarre loopholes?
 Is the pay package fair?
 And so on.

 So if you’re a nurse who is looking to get into travel nursing don’t hesitate to reach out.
 I know I can benefit you and make your life easier – you just have to trust, and leap.

-For serious inquiries or those who have further questions, please don’t hesitate to email me – firstname.lastname@example.org
+For serious inquiries only, please email me – firstname.lastname@example.org

 Still not convinced?
 These posts may change your mind…